-Sept 6 & 10: THE BASICS: Bonding and Molecular Structure: Read and Study Chapter 1.
+Jan 7: THE BASICS: Bonding and Molecular Structure: Read and Study Chapter 1.

-Practice Problems: You are encouraged to work all of the in-chapter problems, and you are required to complete the assignments given in-seminar-class and from WileyPlus.
+Practice Problems: You are encouraged to work all of the in-chapter problems, and you are required to complete the assignments given in-seminar-class, and you may complete additional organic chemistry problems using WileyPlus.
 Routinely doing problems in organic chemistry leads to understanding of the theory, and good grades in organic chemistry.